cyang019/dnpsoup/README.md

-# DNPSoup
+# dnpsoup

-> A DNP Simulation Program
+> A Dynamic Nuclear Polarization Simulation Program

-Simulate DNP Enhancements of FieldProfiles, Buildup Curves, and Parameter Scannings.
+Simulate polarization enhancement on nuclei(s) due to the presence of electron(s) and electromagnetic radiations, with or without Magic Angle Spinning (MAS).

 ### Download